Academe

 Through this diverse range of activities, participants explored four interrelated areas of inquiry: (1) Ecocriticism and Critical Island and Empire Studies; (2) Conflict and Violence; (3) Care Work, and; (4) Critical Mediations, focusing on curatorial and artistic practices, productions, and initiatives committed to political story-telling.
 They inquired into problems faced by many societies in Asia, as these manifest in the Philippine context: inequality and generalized precarity, militarized discourses and state violence, development aggression, imperial and neocolonial politics and economies of extraction (including not only of natural resources, but also digital and academic extractivism), and responses to climate emergency and other planetary conditions of crisis and vulnerability.

 Participants during Day 1 of IACS Summer School 2024.
-Photo from the UPD Department of Speech Communication and Theatre Arts
+Photo by Paolo Sandicho, UPD Department of English and Comparative Literature

 In advancing discussions on these topics, the summer school highlighted the work of collectives involved in human rights activism and public education and capacity-building, such as DAKILA, RESBAK, and Good Food Community; independent publishers such as Gantala Press, Paper Trail Projects, and Magpies Press, and; university-based cultural institutions such as the Vargas Museum and the Parola Gallery.
 Bookending sessions that foregrounded cultural practices and productions as critical interventions toward social change were lectures and panel discussions that defined, contextualized, and problematized “Inter-Asia Cultural Studies” as an ethos of committed knowledge production, a social and intellectual movement, a field, framework, and/or method of inquiry, a school of thought, and a community of practice for a constellation of research frameworks, questions, perspectives, approaches, and methods deployed under the banner of “inter-Asian referencing.”